akuity/awesome-argo/README.md

 * [Kedro](https://github.com/quantumblacklabs/kedro) is an open-source Python framework for creating reproducible, maintainable and modular data science code.
 * [Kubeflow Katib](https://github.com/kubeflow/katib) is a Kubernetes-native project for automated machine learning (AutoML).
 * [Kubeflow Pipelines](https://github.com/kubeflow/pipelines) is dedicated to making deployments of machine learning workflows on Kubernetes simple, portable, and scalable with Kubeflow.
+* [Metaflow](https://github.com/Netflix/metaflow) is a Python library for building and managing real-life data science projects.
 * [Onepanel](https://github.com/onepanelio/onepanel) is the open source, end-to-end computer vision platform.
 * [Orkestra](https://github.com/Azure/orkestra) is a cloud-native release orchestration and lifecycle management (LCM) platform for the fine-grained orchestration of inter-dependent Helm charts and their dependencies.
 * [Ploomber](https://github.com/ploomber/ploomber) helps overcome the challenges of working with Jupyter notebooks and allows teams to develop collaborative, production-ready pipelines using JupyterLab or any text editor.